-The MediaFilterService implementation relies heavily on the Plugin Service.
+The existing DSpace 1.3 MediaFilterManager implementation has been largely replaced by the Plugin Manager.
 The MediaFilter classes become plugins named in the configuration.
-Refer to the Configuration Reference for further details.
+Refer to the configuration guide for further details.

 A Singleton Plugin

 This shows how to configure and access a single anonymous plugin, such as the BitstreamDispatcher plugin: